 A fourth is that it is important to learn what has been done before and how your idea builds on, and improves prior efforts.
 This will help you avoid “re-inventing the wheel,” or repeating past mistakes.

 A fifth is that having a relatively clear plan can act as an early warning and instructive feedback system.
-The plan will help the entrepreneur quickly identify what particular bit of the effort may go wrong, and take corrective action.
+The plan will help the entrepreneur quickly identify what particular bit of the effort may go wrong, and take preventative action.

-But the discipline of thinking hard comes at a price.
+But the discipline of pre-action rigorous thinking comes at a price.
 The process of careful thought can lead to “analysis/paralysis.”
 The natural way to avoid error is to check one’s thinking: to look at the moral and empirical assumptions one is making, to test them against logic and evidence, and to test them against the judgment of others.
-But this line of attack can often lead to endless and handwringing, and a preference for discussion and debate over action, or even worse, nothing more than the assertion of the importance of some particular abstract value.
+But this line of attack can often lead to endless handwringing, and a preference for discussion and debate over action, or even worse, nothing more than the assertion of the importance of some particular abstract value.

 The process of developing a clear, well worked out idea can also lead one astray by building too strong a commitment to that particular goal, and that particular way of reaching the goal.
-As noted above, once one gets in the field, one will learn more than one can simply by thinking, imagining, researching, and imagining.
+As noted above, once one gets in the field, one will learn different lessons than one can simply by thinking, imagining, researching, and imagining.
 If one stays committed to a particular line of action, one may miss a chance to make a value creating adjustment.

-The challenge, then, is to find the right balance between thinking and planning in advance so that one can know that one is on reasonably firm ground on one hand, and being willing to commit to an idea and act with determination in pursuit of that idea until the evidence accumulates that indicates it is time to change course.
-It is this kind of thinking, focused on creating an idea to which one could contingently commit oneself that is the real focus of Assignment #2 and Analytic Note #2.
+The challenge, then, is to find the right balance between thinking and planning in advance so that one can be willing to commit to an idea and act with determination in pursuit of that idea until the evidence accumulates that indicates it is time to change course.
+Learning how to engage in this kind of thinking, focused on creating an idea to which one can contingently commit, that is the real purpose of Assignment 2 and Analytic Note 2.

 Defining a Public Value Proposition, or a Plausibly Effective Social Change Idea

-Assignment #2 asks students to prepare a strong public value proposition or social change plan that can serve as a moral base and a useful guide for action.
+Assignment 2 asks students to prepare a strong public value proposition or social change plan that can serve as a moral base and a useful guide for action.
 By definition, a public value proposition includes two key elements:

-first, a clear description of the desired social change and an explanation of the intended results would be socially and publicly valuable;
+A clear description of the desired social change and an explanation of the intended results that will be socially and publicly valuable

-second, the description of the means one intends to use to achieve the desired result, and arguments and evidence that makes it plausible that those means could actually produce the desired results (assuming that they could be authorized and implemented).
+A description of the means one intends to use to achieve the desired result, and arguments and evidence that makes it plausible that those means could actually produce the desired results (assuming that they could be authorized and implemented).

-The public value proposition can and should look out to the future and be beyond the easy reach of the social entrepreneur.
-But to count as a professionally accomplished and technically sound plan, it has to have a base in the here and now, and a more or less clearly lit path to the future.
+The public value proposition can and should look out to the future and extend beyond the easy reach of the social entrepreneur.
+But to count as a professionally accomplished and technically sound plan, it must have a base in the here and now, and a more or less clearly lit path to the future.